Political Activity, Protests, and Demonstrations

 3. Guidelines for Political, Campaign, and Lobbying Activity

 - Use of Name.
-The name of the University (including use of the University seal, logos, or other identifiable marks or institutional affiliation) or of any of its schools, departments, or institutions may not be used in any manner intended to influence political campaigns.
+The name of the University (including use of the University seal, logos, or other identifiable marks or institutional affiliations) or the names of any of its schools, departments, or institutions may not be used in connection with Political Activity.

 - Use of Services and Resources.
-University services such as campus mail; equipment such as copy machines, computer resources, and telephones; and supplies may not be used for political activity.
+University services including but not limited to campus mail, equipment such as copy machines, computer resources, and telephones, bulk mail privileges, sales tax exemptions, databases, services, supplies, meeting rooms, or email lists may not be used for Prohibited Political Activity.

 - Use of Work Time.
-Faculty and staff members may not use regularly scheduled work time of political activity.
+Faculty and staff members may not use regularly scheduled work time for Prohibited Political Activity.

 - Lobbying.
 No person may lobby on behalf of the University without specific authorization from the President or Vice President for Legal Affairs and Governmental Relations.
-The University must report certain political activities.
-Therefore, any faculty or staff member engaging in Permissible Political Activities on behalf of the University should discuss the relevant activities in advance with the Vice President for Legal Affairs and Governmental Relations.
+The University is required by law to disclose its lobbying activities.
+Therefore, any faculty or staff member engaging in Permissible Political Activities that are in connection with policy issues on behalf of the University should discuss the relevant activities in advance with the Vice President for Legal Affairs and Governmental Relations.

 - Giving of Gifts to Public Officials and Staff.
 Almost all jurisdictions have strict rules on the extent to which gifts may be given to public officials (both elected and non-elected officials and, often, staff).
 In some cases, gifts and honoraria are prohibited; in others they are limited; and in most cases they are subject to detailed disclosure.
 Meals, travel, and entertainment are the most common types of gifts, but gift rules can also apply in cases where public officials attend a reception or receive tickets to sporting or other events.
 As a non-profit organization, the University generally does not give gifts to public officials and, in those limited cases where it does give gifts, it must do so in accordance with all applicable laws and regulations.
 Therefore, any faculty or staff member who, on behalf of the University, wishes to make a gift to a public official must receive prior approval from the President or Vice President for Development and External Affairs before making such a gift.